Canon G1 X Mark II vs Sony RX100 III

 It is notable that the G1X Mark II has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
+Both the G1X Mark II and the RX100 III have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the RX100 III was followed by the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.